SolaceProducts/terraform-provider-solacebroker/docs/index.md

 ### Optional

 - `bearer_token` (String, Sensitive) A bearer token that will be sent in the Authorization header of SEMP requests.
+Requires TLS transport enabled.
 Conflicts with username and password.
 - `insecure_skip_verify` (Boolean) Disable validation of server SSL certificates, accept/ignore self-signed.
 The default value is false.
 - `password` (String, Sensitive) The password to connect to the broker with.
 Requires username and conflicts with bearer_token.
 - `request_min_interval` (String) A [duration](https://pkg.go.dev/maze.io/x/duration#ParseDuration) string indicating the minimum interval between requests; this serves as a rate limit.
 This setting does not apply to retries.
 Set to 0 for no rate limit.
 The default value is 100ms (which equates to a rate limit of 10 calls per second).